CalvinLin011010/calvinlin.github.io/content/authors/admin/_index.md

 ## About Me

 Run Lin is a postgraduate student at UESTC Aone Lab.
 His research interests include sentiment analysis, event extraction, knowledge graph.
-At the same time, he balances the tasks of django and vue based development.
+At the same time, he balances the project based on django and vue.